Bradley University Scholarships (2025–2026)

 Who qualifies for lower costs at Bradley?

-Most students receive some merit based on GPA, course rigor, and (if submitted) test scores.
-Illinois residents with lower household incomes may also qualify for the Bradley Commitment, which can cover full tuition when combined with state and federal aid.
+Most students receive automatic merit scholarships based on GPA, rigor, and optional test scores.
+Illinois residents with financial need may also qualify for the Bradley Commitment, which can cover full tuition after state and federal grants.

 How much do families really pay?